 You won’t find most of these species offered in nurseries, garden centers and shops.

 The varieties for sale as houseplants are typically small and grow close to the ground in the wild.
-To recognize a true Mammillaria cactus, look for its spirally arranged, nipple-shaped tubercles.
+To recognize a true Mammillaria cactus, look for its spirally arranged, succulent nipple shaped tubercles.

 Interestingly, the spines of true Mammillaria are arranged according to the Fibonacci sequence.